luoxz-ai/osm-research.cpp/README.md

 # osm-research.cpp
-Lightweight flexible C++ Framework to import, load and analyze Open Street Map data for GIS analysis.
+Lightweight, flexible C++ Framework to import, load and analyze Open Street Map data.

 ## What can we do with osm-research.cpp?
 ### Convert .osm data to simpler format